markgar/sporq/README.md

 $aStorageAccount = Get-StorageTemplateFragment -CommonProperties $commonProperties -Location "centralus" -StorageAccessTier "Standard_RAGRS" -StorageTier "Standard"
 ```

-Now that you have the Azure Storage Accont object, you add it to your base template like this:
+Now that you have the Azure Storage Account object, you add it to your base template like this:
 ```powershell
 # Add it to the template
 $baseTemplate.resources += $aStorageAccount